mikelevins/bard/0.4/doc/bard.md

 ## Built-in protocols

 The built-in protocols provide Bard's standard library.
+Follwing is an incomplete list of built-in protocols.

 |protocol|description|
 |--------|-----------|